Aim of the website

 At any time, reporters can make a request to withdraw their consent, or to access, correct or erase their personal data.
 Requests can be sent by e-mail to firstname.lastname@example.org .
 Lareb will follow up your request within four weeks.

 Pharmacovigilance Centre Lareb has undertaken technical security measures to protect personal data.
-All data collected by the form on the website, is secured by a Secure Sockets Layer (SSL).
-This protocol secures the connection between your computer and the website and ensures that all data is shielded during transport and cannot be read by third parties.
+All data collected by the form on the website, is secured by a Transport Layer Security (TLS) certificate.
+This secures the connection between your computer and the website and ensures that all data is shielded during transport and cannot be read by third parties.
 You can check this in the browser bar, which shows that the website address begins with https://

-All information in the reports are only accessible to staff members of Pharmacovigilance Centre Lareb who have specific login codes.
+All information in the reports are only accessible to staff members of Pharmacovigilance Centre Lareb and specifically those staff members who have specific login codes.